Lean Bergmann: Playing career

 In his rookie professional season in 2018–19, Bergmann quickly adapted to show his scoring abilities with the Roosters, finishing third among teammates with 20 goals in 50 regular season games.
 As the youngest DEL player to reach the 20-goal plateau, Bergman was signed in the midst of the campaign to a lucrative one-year contract with contending club Adler Mannheim for the 2019–20 season on 17 January 2019.

 In the off-season, before he could commence his contract with Championship-winning Adler Mannheim, Bergmann gained the interest of NHL teams as an undrafted prospect.
 On 28 May 2019, he was signed by the San Jose Sharks to a three-year entry-level contract.
 Bergmann made his NHL debut with the Sharks on 2 October 2019 against the Vegas Golden Knights.

 Following his second season within the Sharks organization, having appeared in just 13 games with San Jose, Bergmann was placed on unconditional waivers in order to mutually terminate the remaining year of his contract with the Sharks on 23 July 2021.
 On 26 July 2021, Bergmann as a free agent returned to the German DEL, re-joining Adler Mannheim on a two-year contract.

+At the conclusion of his contract with Mannheim, Bergmann left as a free agent to sign a two-year contract with his third DEL club, Eisbären Berlin, on 10 May 2023.